-You must investigate the requirements that apply if you want to import an animal that you have purchased abroad.
+You must research the requirements that apply if you want to import an animal that you have purchased abroad.

-If you want to import an animal to Norway, you must contact the Norwegian Food Safety Authority.
-It is important to not import animals that may have a dangerous infectious disease.
+If you want to bring an animal to Norway, you should contact the Norwegian Food Safety Authority prior to the trip to determine which rules apply.
+It is important not to import animals that may have a dangerous infectious disease.
+See more information on veterinary regulations at the Norwegian Food Safety Authority website

 Crossing the border